ryankellybp11/Polymer_DNS/README.md

 from within this repo, and enter your username and **access token instead of your password**.

 ## Known issues with current version of code:
 - Polymer targeting unexpectedly causes CFL failure
-- Blasius BL flow initialization is extremely slow
-- Misc. unused variables, inappropriately allocated arrays
+-> working on possible fixes (numerical instability issue)